aphalo/ggpmisc/README.md

 install.packages("ggpmisc")
 ```

-Installation of the current unstable version from Bitbucket:
+Installation of the current unstable version from GitHub:

 ``` r
 # install.packages("devtools")